lkysow/consul-on-kubernetes-workshop/configure-connect.md

 It should work!

-... wait I thought connect was supposed to be secure, how is this allowed?
+**📝 Exercise:... wait I thought connect was supposed to be secure, how is this allowed?**

 <details>
 <summary>Hint</summary>